 They may also reimburse you for lost income that is not covered under the No-Fault law.

 Need Help?
 Call a Michigan Auto Law attorney for a free consultation

 If you or a loved one has been injured in a pedestrian car accident and you have questions about when to hire an attorney, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced lawyers.
-You can also get help from an experienced lawyer by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced lawyer by visiting our contact page or you can use the chat feature on our website.